cupy/cupy/docs/source/tutorial/gpu.rst

 CuPy is a GPU array backend that implements a subset of NumPy interface.
 The :class:`cupy.ndarray` class is in its core, which is a compatible GPU alternative of :class:`numpy.ndarray`.
-CuPy implements many functions on cupy.ndarray objects.
+CuPy implements many functions on :class:`cupy.ndarray` objects.
 :ref:`See the reference for the supported subset of NumPy API <cupy_reference>`.
 Understanding NumPy might help utilizing most features of CuPy.
 `See the NumPy documentation for learning it <http://docs.scipy.org/doc/numpy/index.html>`_.